-As more and more federal employees are approaching age 65, it’s important to understand what benefits you have available under Medicare.
+As more and more federal employees are approaching age 65, it’s important to understand what benefits you have available under Medicare and how they work with the Federal Employees Health Benefits (FEHB) program.

 The most common questions have to do with Part B, physician and outpatient coverage.
 Part D is prescription drug coverage which is included in FEHB plans, and Part C Medicare Advantage program would mean getting your hospital and medical insurance from the Medicare Advantage Plan and not the Original Medicare.
 (You would have to pay Part B premiums and the Medicare Advantage premium).